The best coat storage ideas

 If you’ve got a small space but don’t want to compromise on style, there are so many cool, sculptural wall mounted hooks on the market that look good enough to be a piece of wall décor in their own right, and will help you to make a design feature out of your coat storage.
-We particularly love this one from Made.com (pictured above) – it’ll give your hallway a soft industrial vibe thanks to the chic combination of mango wood and brass.
+We particularly love this one from Not On The High Street (pictured above) – it’ll give your hallway a modern country home vibe thanks to the chic combination of natural wood, soft grey paint, and black hooks.

 360° coat stand

 We all know the value of a traditional coat rack in the hall – they’re great at offering 360 degree storage, and can allow you to transform even the most awkward of corners into a storage space.
 If you want to take it one step further, however, you can now purchase coat racks that have sturdy built in shelves where you can store anything from bags and keys to books and hats.

 This Wayfair coat stand, for example, might not look large, but it has 8 hooks, clothes rails, and three rustic-style shelves that offer enough space to house all of your coats and accessories.
 To up the organisation factor, you can always add pretty wicker baskets to keep electronics and leads neatly stored away, or add a houseplant to give your hallway a little lift.